 By default, all categories in Rize are considered focus categories with the exception of Email, Messaging, Entertainment, Personal, Uncategorized, and Miscellaneous.

 In some situations, you might want to have some of these categories considered as focus work and others as not.
 For instance, if you are a venture capitalist and need to allocate time in your day to be strictly focused on emails and track that time as focus time, you can go to your General Settings

 page to remove "Email" from being excluded from focus detection.

 By keeping categories considered focus work by default, we can avoid the burden of having to manually add a category every time you create a new one.

-In the example above, we see that our "Code" workblock only has a 79% focus percentage.
+In the example above, we see that our "Code" session only has a 79% focus percentage.
 This means that of the 1 hour we spend trying to work on code, we spent around 13 minutes (21%) of that time on potential distractions.
 This is a considerable amount!

 The "Top Interrupters" section will list the top apps and websites that are not considered focus time with the app or website with the most amount of time at the top.
 In the example below, you can see that Slack distracted us for a total of 5 minutes.

 Using these insights can help you make actionable change.
 In this instance, you can use Slack's "Do Not Disturb" feature to make sure that these distractions from Slack do not worsen over time.